 The extension is expected to be before the House of Representatives for a vote later week, with a vote in the Senate to follow thereafter.
 President Obama is expected to sign the bill if it is passed by Congress.
 If approved, the ITC extension will pave to way for the continued growth of the US solar industry.

-If you would like more information, please contact your Chiesa Shahinian & Giantomasi PC attorney or the author listed below.
+If you would like more information, please contact your Chiesa Shahinian & Giantomasi PC attorney.